fwip/mtg_pronouns/reworded_cards.md

 At the beginning of your upkeep, sacrifice Koskun Falls unless you tap an untapped creature you control.

-Creatures can't attack you unless their controller pays {2} for each creature they controls that's attacking you.
+Creatures can't attack you unless their controller pays {2} for each creature they control that's attacking you.

 Kozilek, Butcher of Truth 10
 ---------------